duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/30-operation/20-operation-safety.md

 ### Introducing The Lesson

-Recommended: 5 minutes/hours

-Teachers should emphasize that the drone students are building is relatively powerful, and can cause harm to them or others if not used safely.
+Hook: The drones that students are building is relatively powerful, and can cause harm to them or others if not used safely.

+- Can show a drone fail compilation video and note the danger in those videos

 ### Main Lesson

-Recommended: 40 minutes/hours

 ##### Case Study: The Midair Collision in 2009

 - Teachers can do a case study about the Midair Collision in 2009 where safety was compromised.
 Another brief overview is given in the EdX lectures.

-See also: There was a collision between a private airplane and a sightseeing helicopter over Manhattan.
+    - There was a collision between a private airplane and a sightseeing helicopter over Manhattan.
 The result was 9 deaths.

-See also: There were several causes that contributed to this:
+    - There were several causes that contributed to this:

 1. The limitations of the see and avoid concept: by the time the pilot of the airplane saw the helicopter, there was no time/not sufficient enough time to avoid the helicopter.